ohs-foundation/.github/profile/README.md

 - **Reporting a vulnerability?** Healthcare software deserves extra care — please follow each repo's security policy and do not open public issues for security reports.

 ## Code of Conduct
 This project follows the [OHS Software Foundation Code of Conduct](https://github.com/ohs-foundation/.github/blob/main/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold these standards.
+By participating, you agree to uphold these standards.

 ## Community